choysal/15-466-f24-base1/README.md

 ![Screen Shot](screenshot.png)

-How Your Asset Pipeline Works:
+How My Asset Pipeline Works:

 asset_gen.py is a python script that processes all the game source assets into necessary data that is passed through the pipeline and loaded into the PPU.